 - now spread half of the cooked basmati rice on top of the veg layer.

-- sprinkle half of the mint leaves, 1 tbsp oil/ghee and the saffron mixture.
+- sprinkle half of the mint leaves, 1 tbsp oil/ghee and the saffron milk.

 - also add half of the fried onion evenly on this layer.

-- and finally with mint, oil/ghee, saffron and fried onions.
+- and finally with mint leaves, 1 tbsp oil/ghee, saffron milk and fried onions.

 - cover the pyrex bowl with an aluminium foil.

-- if using a pan, then cover the pan with a tight lid or put some weight on the lid.
+- if using a pan, then cover the pan with a moist muslin cloth or aluminum foil. cover tightly with a lid.

-- i baked the biryani for 20 minutes in a preheated oven at 180 degree C.
+- you can bake the biryani for 25 to 30 minutes in a preheated oven at 180 degree celsius.

-- serve vegetable biryani hot with some raita, pickle, salad and papad.
+- serve restaurant-style veg biryani hot with some raita, pickle, salad and papad.